GeorgeKava/FitnessAdvisor-React/README.md

 # FitnessAdvisor React Application

 ## Overview
-The **FitnessAdvisor** is a comprehensive web application that provides personalized fitness recommendations based on user-provided images and profile data.
+The **FitnessAdvisor** is a comprehensive web application that provides personalized fitness recommendations and structured weekly workout plans based on user-provided images and profile data.
 Users can register accounts, manage their fitness profiles, and receive AI-powered recommendations through multiple specialized fitness agents.
-The application features a complete authentication system, profile management, and utilizes both fast and enhanced AI analysis modes.
-The backend integrates OpenAI's GPT-4o vision model with Model Context Protocol (MCP) for structured fitness data and recommendations.
+The application features a complete authentication system, profile management, weekly plan generation, and utilizes both fast and enhanced AI analysis modes.
+The backend integrates OpenAI's GPT-4o vision model with Model Context Protocol (MCP) for structured fitness data and comprehensive weekly workout planning.

 ---